unicok/go-os/README.md

 # Go Platform [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/go-platform?status.svg)](https://godoc.org/github.com/micro/go-platform) [![Travis CI](https://travis-ci.org/micro/go-platform.svg?branch=master)](https://travis-ci.org/micro/go-platform) [![Go Report Card](https://goreportcard.com/badge/micro/go-platform)](https://goreportcard.com/report/github.com/micro/go-platform)

-Go-platform is a pluggable microservice platform library built to be used with micro/go-micro.
+The go-platform is a pluggable microservice platform library that builds on go-micro.
+It's goal is to address the higher level requirements for microservices beyond the core fundamentals.
-It provides all of the fundamental tooling required to run and manage a microservice environment.
-It will be especially vital for anything above 20+ services and preferred by organisations.
-Developers looking to write standalone services should continue to use go-micro.
-As mentioned before, go-platform is pluggable so each backing component can be swapped out.

-Go platform builds on go-micro and uses either client/handler wrappers, before-after funcs or other go-micro components.
-While each package can be used independently, it will be much more powerful as a whole.

-Further community wide features should be contributed to [go-plugins](https://github.com/micro/go-plugins).
+## What's it for?

+At a certain a scale there's a need for systems that manage identity, configuration, observability, state, etc.
+These are not core requirements for writing microservices but when you build a system with 20+ services or are architecting a system for production use within an organisation it becomes a requirement for software development and operational management.

+Just as with go-micro, the go-platform is pluggable and each package is backed by distributed systems which are built for scale.
+Each package also works independently so you can choose what you want to use rather than having to use everything.

 Examples can be found in [go-platform/examples](https://github.com/micro/go-platform/tree/master/examples)